7projected/tetris-python/README.md

-# tetris-python
-An attempt at making a tetris clone in python.
+- This as an attempt at making Tetris in python.

+# Changelog
+- Added sprites and game board to project

+# TO-DO
+- Add user controls to the game etc
+- Add user tetrominoes and collision for them
+- Make users tetrominoes add to the board